Find Grad Schools

 6 Yearly Graduations

 The 3rd most popular school in the country for adult development and aging majors who are seeking their graduate certificate is Eastern Washington University.
 Each year, around 12,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,294 per year, while in-state graduate students, on average, pay $12,698 per year.
+The average in-state tuition for full-time undergraduates is $7,104 per year, while in-state graduate students, on average, pay $12,723 per year.
 During the most recent year for which we have data, 6 people received their graduate certificate in adult development and aging from EWU.
-Of these students, 88% were women and 63% were members of underrepresented racial-ethnic groups.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 65% were women.

 #4